 A documentary film about his life and climbs, Dirtbag: The Legend of Fred Beckey, is currently making the rounds at film festivals.
 Keep an eye out for a screening near you to learn more about Beckey and his singular influence on North American climbing.

-Feature Image: A portrait of Fred Becky, legendary first ascensionist, mountaineer and rock climber, in Lover’s Leap climbing area, just outside of Lake Tahoe, California in the Sierra Nevada mountains.
+Feature Image: A portrait of Fred Beckey, legendary first ascensionist, mountaineer and rock climber, in Lover’s Leap climbing area, just outside of Lake Tahoe, California in the Sierra Nevada mountains.
 Photo: Corey Rich.

 I don’t usually attend festivals, but the Suru Fest had been on my list for as long as I had heard of it.
 So in late August this year, I spent a week and a half in the Ladakh region of Jammu and Kashmir, climbing and bouldering with some of India’s best climbers, as well as a host of international adventurers.
 This year’s event was the third, and possibly most successful instalment since its inception in 2016.
 The festival is the brainchild of Suhail Kakpori and Jamyang “Jammy” Tenzing, ‘Indian Climbing’s Exploring Boulderer’ previously covered by The Outdoor Journal.
 Jammy organized the first Suru Fest with a small crew of dedicated and passionate Ladakh-based rock climbers, which has now grown into a sustainable, sponsored event attracting climbers from all over the world.